How we eat. How we shop. How food is packaged. And how it is produced.

 “To create a food system that is healthier, greener and fairer, where every household has access to ‘good food’ – food that is safe, nutritious, of good quality and environmentally sustainable.”

-Food Durham has two main strands: Growing Durham, which encourages people to grow their own food, and Durham Food Hub, which has been created to support and champion independent food producers from across County Durham, giving them platforms to get their products to market.
+The coordinator team is hosted by Durham Community Action and is responsible for the overall coordination as well as for the Growing Durham project.
+Growing Durham encourages people to grow their own food in whatever setting.
+The Durham Food Hub which closed in 2019, was created to support and champion independent food producers from across County Durham, giving them platforms to get their products to market.

 If food is your thing, get in touch and see how we can help you.